 INBREEDING is a very close cross between a given pair

 of animals.
-This might be a son to mother, father to daughter,
+This might be a son to mother, father to daughter or

-brother to sister, although the latter is not a common union and personally,
+brother to sister.
+The latter is not a common union and personally,

-who are most thoroughly aquainted with all the animals close-up in
+Those who are most thoroughly aquainted with all the animals, fairly close-up in

-the pedigree, have a sound knowledge of those individuals as it
+the pedigree.
+The breeder must have a sound knowledge of those individuals, as it